hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup.rst

 Step 0: Disable console on the server
 -------------------------------------

 To use migrations effectively, the console on the server (which is served at ``/console``) should be disabled and all changes must go through the console served by the CLI.
 Otherwise, changes could be made through the server console and they will not be tracked by migrations.

 So, the first step is to disable the console served by the GraphQL engine server.
-In order to do that, remove the ``--enable-console`` flag from the command that starts the server or set the following environment variable to false:
+In order to do that, remove the ``--enable-console`` flag from the command that starts the server or set the following environment variable to ``false``:

 .. code-block:: bash